stevehenderson/jekyll-now/_posts/2014-3-3-Hello-World.md

 I just installed the Jeykll framework for github.

-This tutorial from Barry Clark was very helpful:
+This tutorial from @barryclark was very helpful:

     https://github.com/barryclark/jekyll-now